tommyettinger/libgdx-library-template/README.md

 You should "Find in Files" and search for any places that use the word "template" in order to find anything you will want to replace.

+This includes some extra configuration so you can deploy more easily to [JitPack](https://jitpack.io).
+If you're testing a specific commit and don't want to push a release to GitHub or Maven Central just to test (especially if testing by seeing if a user can build with your library), then JitPack is a great option.
+It can also be an excellent way of making GitHub releases available via Maven or Gradle dependencies.
+The `jitpack.yml` file this includes defaults to Java 17; you can potentially raise this as high as 21, though that might cause problems with Kotlin or libraries like Kryo, or as low as 11 (the minimum for the publishing plugin this uses).

+Regardless of which JDK version JitPack uses to build, the default sourceCompatibility, targetCompatibility, and release are set to JDK 7, which limits compatibility to a pretty small subset of Java's features.
+You can increase those to 8, so you can use Java 8's features (lambdas, method references, default methods, etc.) but nothing higher (`var`, records, pattern matching, etc.).
+Using the language level of Java 8 is generally safe, but specific APIs added in Java 8 generally aren't available in RoboVM, GWT, or some versions of Android.
+You can go up to compatibility with 11 to get access to `var`, but then you lose all compatibility with RoboVM.

+The test code, which goes in `src/test/java/`, uses compatibility with Java 8 by default, so you can use LWJGL3 in tests out-of-the-box.

 This currently uses Gradle 8.x; if you want an earlier version that uses 7.x, [here you go](https://github.com/tommyettinger/libgdx-library-template/releases/tag/v7.6)!
 Gradle 8.x seems to be fine for library code, and since approximately the middle of 2023, the tooling seems